Ejjaffe/fakeonion/models/README.md

 # Model Repository
 These are pytorch model checkpoints from my fine-tuning session.
 Model epochs 100+ seem to be overfitting, epochs 40 and below seem to be underfitting.
 Your results may vary with your generation technique.

+Models are too large to upload.
+Will add fine-tuning code later.